We Are Iran: The Persian Blogs

 ...And the truth shall set you free (by: David Icke)

-Both reveals the background to the global conspiracy and offers an inspiring spiritual solution in which every man,
+reveals the background to the global conspiracy and offers an inspiring spiritual solution in which every man, woman and

 The Corporation (by: Joel Bakan)

-growing awareness that profit at the expense of Earth--of individuals, society, and the environment--is unsustainable.
+awareness that profit at the expense of Earth--of individuals, society, and the environment--is unsustainable.
+Joel Bakan has

-Joel Bakan has performed a valuable service to corporations everywhere by holding up a mirror for them to see their
+performed a valuable service to corporations everywhere by holding up a mirror for them to see their destructive selves as

 -Ray Anderson, CEO of Interface, a multi-billion dollar company